-The grifter movie reaches a level of unprecedented enjoyment and excitement in an absolute knockout of a feature debut by writer-director G.B.
+The grifter movie, having had several makeovers in recent years, reaches a level of unprecedented enjoyment and excitement in “Seven Times Lucky,” an absolute knockout of a feature debut by writer-director G.B.
 Yates.
-A full cinematic vision is created with a wonderful set of characters resonating long after the closing credits.
-Stateside pickup should be a no-brainer for solid commercial play.
+It isn’t just that Yates’ yarn is suitably intricate, or that the filmmaking package is superbly crafted in every department, but that a full cinematic vision is created with a wonderful set of characters resonating long after the closing credits.
+Canuck production has pre-sold to Canadian distrib Alliance Atlantis, and Stateside pickup should be a no-brainer for solid commercial play.